challfry/TheKraken/Docs/Core Data Model Notes.md

 all the info that we can know about a user, even though most of the time we'll fill them in with UserInfo{} objects that have 3 fields.

 Some data in User objects from the V2 service is specific to what the logged-in user has commented about the given User.
-That data is modeled separately, in CommentsAndStars objects.
+That data is modeled separately.

 ## LoggedInKrakenUser